New Patients (479) 323-3011

 Tooth Extraction Rogers, AR

-Tooth extractions are used to remove damaged, decayed, or impacted teeth in order to restore or maintain good oral health.
-It is a general dentistry service provided by our dental office.
-Tooth extraction may be required in cases of advanced tooth decay or damage that has compromised the structure of the tooth, crowding of teeth, or as part of a restorative treatment plan.
+Tooth extractions remove damaged, decayed, or impacted teeth to restore or maintain good oral health.
+We provide this general dentistry service in our dental office.
+You may need a tooth extraction in our Rogers, AR dental office if you have advanced tooth decay or damage.

-Dr. Heather Adams provides tooth extraction procedures for advanced decay, damaged teeth, and wisdom tooth removal when necessary.
-If other, more conservative procedures are ruled out, tooth extraction may be recommended to help restore the health and function of the bite.
-Dr. Adams also provides options for replacing missing teeth such as dental implants and implant-supported dentures.
+Dr. Heather Adams provides tooth extraction procedures for advanced decay, damaged teeth, and wisdom tooth removal when needed.
+If she rules out more conservative procedures, she will recommend a dental extraction to help restore the health and function of the bite.
+Dr. Adams also provides options for replacing missing teeth like dental implants and implant-supported dentures.

 Wisdom Tooth Removal

-In the case of fully erupted wisdom teeth, the procedure can often be completed from the comfort of our Rogers, AR dentist office.
-Dr. Adams will discuss all aspects of the procedure ahead of time and make any necessary arrangements for dental sedation.
-If the wisdom teeth are impacted or it is considered a complex case, we will work with you to coordinate the procedure with a local oral surgeon.
+We can remove fully erupted wisdom teeth from the comfort of our Rogers, AR dentist’s office.
+Dr. Adams will discuss all aspects of the procedure ahead of time.
+She will make arrangements for dental sedation.

 The tooth extraction procedure typically causes minimal discomfort.
-Patients who experience dental anxiety may be made comfortable with dental sedation, otherwise, Dr. Adams will administer a local anesthetic to numb the area to be treated.
+We can help you relax with dental sedation if you feel nervous about dental work.
+If not, Dr. Adams will use a local anesthetic to numb the area so you won’t feel pain during the procedure.

 Replacing Extracted Teeth